-Carpet rug offcuts or remnants are in most cases used in high traffic areas of homes, often helping to prolong the life of newly laid carpet or wooden floors.
+Carpet offcuts or remnants are in most cases used in high traffic areas of homes, often helping to prolong the life of newly laid carpet or wooden floors.
 Areas such as Hallways, Doorways, Living rooms or Activity rooms are just some examples of common areas of placement for such offcuts.
-Very commonly the offcuts, once Overlocked, are used as area rugs to protect wood flooring or add warmth to tiles.
+Very commonly the offcuts, once Overlocked, are used as mats or rugs to protect wood flooring or add warmth to tiles.
 Offcuts are also commonly used as Outdoor mats since they are expected to get filthy and break down over time, but can be easily replaced if you have other offcuts stored away.
 This can often be a super cheap option to continuously replace mats!

-Remember, if you are interested in purchasing a hallway runner rug, each length of the hall runner will need 2 ends overlocked.
-When ordering hall runner online, you can follow this link to add the edging to the hall runner.
+Remember, if you are interested in purchasing a hallway runner, each length of the hall runner will need 2 ends overlocked.
+When ordering hall runners online, you can follow this link to add the edging to the hall runner.

 How is Carpet Overlocking Done?

-As you can see, we overlock a border of yarn approximately 14mm wide.
-This will provide an outstanding finish to any Carpet Remnant and will also prevent your carpet from fraying.
+As you might be able to see below, we overlock a border of yarn approximately 14mm wide.
+This will provide an outstanding finish to any carpet remnant or Hallway runner and will also prevent your carpet from fraying.

-There are two ways the corners of mats or Hallway runners can be finished off.
+There are two ways that the corners of mats or Hallway runners can be finished off.
 These are known as rounded corners and square corners, and both have different strengths.

-For the majority of Carpet Mats, rounded corners are recommended.
-The reason is that it helps prevent the corners from curling up (otherwise known as "dog earing".
-When a corner curls up, it can cause a trip hazard as well as the fact it’s stronger as it is a continual stitch.
-It also adds a neater finish, whereas square corners have a weak spot where the overlocking starts and stops.
+For the majority of carpet mats, rounded corners are recommended.
+The reason is that it helps prevent the corners from curling up, otherwise known as "dog earing".
+When a corner curls up, it can cause a trip hazard as well as become easier to accidentally kick and move.
+It also adds a neater and stronger finish, whereas square corners have a weak spot where the overlocking starts and stops.

-The colour of yarn used is usually as close as possible to the carpet or Hallway Runner, but we normally go a slightly darker shade as a general rule.
+The colour of yarn used is usually as close as possible to the carpet or Hallway runner, but we normally go a slightly darker shade as a general rule.
 In some requested cases, contrasting colours or bright colours are also sewn on to the carpet remnants.
-It all comes down to individual preference and style.
-If you have any carpet remnants you would like to have edged, you now have the information on what to do!
-If you are local to our Perth Warehouse in Western Australia, you can easily bring your remnant down and have it done up.
+It all comes down to individual preference and style, as well as what yarn we have physically available.
+Generally, we recommend people have a think about what colour they would like matched to the remnant, but to not be surprised if that colour is not available and to have a secondary colour in mind.

 E.g. My carpet leftover is 1.2x1.7m, so 1.2+1.7=2.9m x2=5.8m, so 5.8x6=$34.80.